 Through out the last few months, our class has been paying close attention to the SNC Lavalin affair as it has unfolded in our nation’s capital.
 One of the many reasons that my students find this issue engaging is because one the main players, former Justice Minister and Attorney General of Canada, Jody Wilson-Raybould is a local Member of Parliment in the Vancouver-Granville riding.

-In an effort to help my students develop some formal writing skills, develop their own voice and participate in the democratic process, I asked them to write Prime Minister Justin Trudeau a letter giving him their advise regarding this situation.
+In an effort to help my students develop some formal writing skills, develop their own voice and participate in the democratic process, I asked them to write Prime Minister Justin Trudeau a letter giving him their advice regarding this situation.
 I also challenged them to consider sending the letter to the Prime Minister to make the task more authentic.
-Below, is an example of one of the letters my grade seven students wrote.
+Below, is an example of one of a letter written by one student.

 Dear Prime Minister Justin Trudeau,